 Faculty-led programs enrich the study abroad experience as well as the MU campus by providing students opportunities to study other cultures and disciplines in depth while gaining new perspectives on our own society.
 Faculty leaders serve as mentors, role-models and resources as students explore their host institution and country.

-Noah Heringman is Associate Professor and Associate Chair of the English Department at the University of Missouri.
+Noah Heringman (email@example.com) is associate professor and associate chair of the Department of English at MU.
 He teaches courses on the Romantic period and poetry, aesthetic theory and the cultural history of science.
 He has published "Romantic Rocks, Aesthetic Geology" (Cornell University Press, 2004), a study of the relationship between British Romanticism and early earth science.
 Professor Heringman has also published an edited collection, "Romantic Science: The Literary Forms of Natural History" (SUNY Press, 2003), featuring essays by several distinguished scholars in the field.
 His articles and chapters have appeared in "SEL: Studies in English Literature 1500-1900," "Studies in Romanticism," The Huntington Library Quarterly and other journals and collections.
-He is currently at work on a study of the relationship between writing and fieldwork in the new disciplines emerging from eighteenth-century antiquarianism and natural history.
+He is currently at work on a study of the relationship between writing and fieldwork in the new disciplines emerging from 18th century antiquarianism and natural history.

-Professor Hornbeck studied the history of European modern architecture at the University of California, Santa Barbara, earning a Ph.D. in the History of Art and Architecture in 2002.
+Professor Hornbeck (firstname.lastname@example.org) studied the history of European modern architecture at the University of California, Santa Barbara, earning a Ph.D. in the history of art and architecture in 2002.
 She has traveled extensively in England and the Continent over the past 20 years, has lived in Paris, Rome and Berlin, and has spent significant time in London.
-She has taught architectural history, art history and film studies at the University of Missouri since 2003, where she is an Assistant Teaching Professor in the Department of Art History and Archaeology.
+She has taught architectural history, art history and film studies at MU since 2003, where she is an assistant teaching professor in the Department of Art History and Archaeology.